 Personal loans are financial products that may come in handy when one has a sudden need for extra cash or for funds for an out-of-the-normal expense.
-While most people may be aware of the convenience of taking ut a personal loan, many wonder if this type of loan is transferable.
+While most people may be aware of the convenience of taking out a personal loan, many wonder if liability for this type of loan is transferable.

-There is a lot of grey area when it comes to the answer to that question.
+There are a lot of grey areas when it comes to the answer to that question.
 This blog post will outline some of the key factors that contribute to whether or not the liability for a personal loan may be transferred to another person.